Your Guide to Finding the Best Brunch Spots in Beijing

 This includes your typical brunch food like pancakes or an omelette and also bigger main dishes such as seared duck breast or grilled prime rib.

 On top of this you also get an all you can eat buffet, which serves as your starter and dessert.
 However with an array of curries, dim sum, sushi and much more it’s easy to fill up on this alone.
-And if that wasn’t enough this is all topped off with free-flow wine, beer and soft drinks.
+And if that wasn’t enough this is all topped off with free-flow wine (which now includes sparkling), beer and soft drinks.

 They have a large indoor and outdoor seating area, making it a great spot no matter the weather!